GO SAMBICA br>

-You are the face of camp and a liaison for parents, campers, and the SAMBICA team.
-Being in the office requires team players who possess great people, computer, and organization skills.
-You must be creative, flexible, and able to multi-task.
+This position is the face of camp and a liaison for parents, campers, and the SAMBICA team.
+Being in the office requires a team player who possesses great people, computer, and organization skills.
+This person must be creative, flexible, and able to multi-task.
 Most importantly, working in the office requires someone who is trustworthy, encouraging, and has a heart of service.
-You will be working side by side with the ORB and learning how the camp works from the inside out.
-Weekly Wage: TBD, plus room and board.
+This role will work side-by-side with the Registrar and learn how the camp works from the inside out.
+Weekly Wage: $200, plus room and board.

-The Camp Care crew glorifyies Christ by serving the camp through their hands and feet on a daily basis to promote a standard of excellence in the grounds and facilities, down to the smallest details of camp.
+The Camp Care crew glorifies Christ by serving the camp with their hands and feet on a daily basis to promote a standard of excellence in the grounds and facilities, down to the smallest details of camp.
 They will assist in all areas of camp as needed, with an emphasis on serving behind the scenes in performing critical cleaning and maintenance tasks.
 They will work closely with the Facilities Manager, as well as helping out in various other areas of camp.
-The job responsibilities may include but are not limited to: cleaning bathrooms, mowing lawns, weed whacking, blowing off paths, cleaning, watering flowers, collecting and organizing lost and found, delivering camper mail, early or late camper pick ups, field times, fill in counselor, check-in/drop-off, evening activities, and more.
+The job responsibilities may include but are not limited to: cleaning bathrooms, blowing off paths, cleaning, watering flowers, collecting and organizing lost and found, early or late camper pick-ups, field times, fill in counselor, check-in/drop-off help, evening activities, and more.
 Must be able to work independently and have good initiative.
-Weekly Wage: TBD, plus room and board.
+Weekly Wage: $200, plus room and board.

 Store Clerk (1):

 Responsible for creating and maintaining a fun and exciting atmosphere at Sam’s Place (the camp store).
 Sam’s Place is one of the most frequented areas of camp, a highlight for many campers during the week.
-You will stock shelves, monitor inventory, submit orders to the Marketing Director, and keep track of camper store accounts.
-You will oversee high school crew who help in the store.
+This role is responsible for stocking shelves, monitoring inventory, submitting orders to the Marketing Manager, and keeping track of camper and staff store accounts.
+This role may help oversee high school helpers in the store.
 Attention to detail, good communication skills, and poise in a busy atmosphere are musts.
 Retail experience is preferred.
-Weekly Salary: TBD, plus room and board.
+Weekly Salary: $200, plus room and board.

-If you like to see life behind the lenses, then this is the position for you.
-You will capture, edit, and produce individual highlight videos for each week of camp.
-You will run around camp capturing all of the unforgettable memories so kids can remember them long after they leave.
-You must have experience in using digital video cameras, video editing software, and putting together a story through film.
+The cinematographer at SAMBICA is a person who likes to see life from behind a lens and enjoys helping others hold onto the joys of camp long after the week ends!
+This role will capture, edit, and produce individual highlight videos for each week of camp, as well as a summer video for our High School Leadership Program and full-summer video for our staff.
+The cinematographer will run around camp capturing all of the unforgettable memories so kids can remember them long after they leave and parents can get a glimpse into the week of their camper.
+Applicants for this role must have experience in using digital video cameras, video editing software, and putting together a story through film.
 Weekly Salary: DOE, plus room and board.

-If you love capturing action in photos, this position is for you.
-Responsible for the production of photography assignments for each week of camp.
-You will also be required to edit and order all photographs to be distributed to campers and parents.
-Digital photography experience is required and preference will be given to those who also have some previous video and media experience.
+The SAMBICA photographer gets the exciting and challenging job of capturing action in photos!
+This person is responsible for the production of photography assignments for each week of camp.
+The photographer will be tasked with running around camp capturing all of the unforgettable memories so kids can remember them long after they leave and parents can get a glimpse into the week of their camper.
+This role will also be required to edit and order all photographs to be distributed to campers and parents.
+Applicants for this role must have digital photography experience and preference will be given to those who also have some previous video and media experience.
 Weekly Salary: DOE, plus room and board.

 This crew will be responsible for helping in various areas of camp for 20-40 hours per week, helping camp to function and thrive.
 They will be hired as part of this crew, then assigned to a specific position(s) based on preferences and job availability as the summer approaches (e.g. April, May, or June).
-Some of the areas these high school students may serve in include: Dishwasher, Dining Hall attendant, Camp Care, Facilities, Dock hand, Lifeguard, Day Camp Counselor, or other roles as assigned.
-In addition to being paid, the high school crew will get to participate in discipleship and many of the fun camp activities (like waterfront!) as a group.
+Some of the areas these high school students may serve in include: Kitchen or Dining Hall assistant, Camp Care, Facilities, Dock hand, Activities Assistant, Lifeguard, Day Camp Counselor, or other roles as assigned.
+In addition to being paid, the high school crew will get to participate in discipleship and many of the fun camp activities (like waterfront!).
 These students must be eager to learn and mature in their faith and have a desire to grow spiritually, in relationship, and professionally.
 Weekly Wage: $150 plus food and activities.